peterbraden/genetic-lisa/readme.md

 Another experiment I tried was to weight the pixels of the source image by entropy (the combined square of neighboring pixels), and to subsequently weight the pixel difference by this.

+## Optimisation

+With the rust code I first coded a naive version that used a brute force pixel drawing function for the circle generation.
+I then did a lot of profiling.
+It was clear that the majority of the time was spent within the inner loops of the pixel rendering.

+At this point I also suspected that the allocation of the canvas was also slow.
+Thinking to kill two birds with one stone, I created a cache of canvases generated from the list of shapes.
+Because each generation only mutated a single shape, this reduced the amount of computation needed by a massive amount.
+Because manipulating the last shape in the list is the cheapest, I also weighted the probability of the last shape manipulation.

+These optimisations greatly improved the performance, but I also reimplemented the draw functions to use Bresenheim's algorithm.

 ## Project History